-A painter’s work is physical, so naturally there are liabilities involved.
+A painter’s work is physical, so naturally there are risks involved.
 Getting the right coverage will help protect your painting business from risks like falls (from scaffolding or ladders), spilled paint (that could damage fine art or antique rugs), and many other unforeseen events.

 If you’re looking to learn about the best insurance coverages for painters, you’re in the right place.
-Some of the most important painter insurance policies include liability, property, and workers’ compensation insurance.
+Some of the most important insurance policies for painters include liability, property, and workers’ compensation insurance.